alfonsocanor/sfdl/Readme.md

 - If you copy/paste the cUrl request in the config file as the image above, delete the cUrl request information and save the file with the proper JSON format

-### Run SFDL2U
+### Run sfdl

-- Execute `sfdl2u` in your troubleshooting directory where you configured the config.json file
+- Execute `sfdl` in your troubleshooting directory where you configured the config.json file

 - A new folder called ApexLogs will be created with all the existing logs in the org***